richardlasmith/Cloud-EC2/README.md

 </p>

 <h1>Create and Launch a Amazon EC2 Instance</h1>
-This tutorial outlines the creating and launching of a Amazon EC2 instance.<br />
+This tutorial outlines the creation and launching of an Amazon EC2 instance.<br />

 <h2>Video Demonstration</h2>